-In Fiscal 2014 and 2013, the Foundation had investments in alternative investments that include limited partnerships, limited liability corporations and offshore corporations.
+The Foundation has investments in alternative investments that include limited partnerships, limited liability corporations and offshore corporations.
 While these investments contain varying degrees of risk, the Foundation's risk is limited to its capital investment in each investment.

-In Fiscal 2014, the Foundation committed to invest \$3,000,000 in a private investment fund, which makes periodic capital calls.
-Investment in this fund cannot be withdrawn, except upon consent of the private investment fund.
-As of June 30, 2014, approximately \$2,562,000 of this commitment remains outstanding.
+In Fiscal 2015 and 2014, the Foundation committed to invest \$1,500,000 and \$3,000,000, respectively, in private investment funds, that make periodic capital calls.
+Investment in these funds cannot be withdrawn, except upon consent of the private investment funds.
+As of June 30, 2015, approximately \$3,164,000 of these commitments remain outstanding.

-Investment fees of approximately \$1,548,000 related to the alternative investments were netted against the unrealized appreciation in 2014.
-Such fees approximated \$1,733,000 in 2013.
+Investment fees of approximately \$1,114,000 related to the alternative investments were netted against the unrealized appreciation in 2015.
+Such fees approximated \$1,548,000 in 2014.